 Let It Ride League celebrates International Talk Like A Pirate Day with the original creation Pirate World Cup!
 Be the captain of the eight finest fleets on the high seas and earn the glory!
 YARRRRRGGGGH!

-You select two territories from each region, for a total of eight.
+Select two territories each from the Atlantic, Pacific, Indian, and Arctic oceans, for a total of eight.